evanrosa/pipe_demo/README.md

 - **Key Technologies:**
   - **Kafka:** For real-time event ingestion across multiple topics (subscriptions, revenue, churn, customer engagement).
-  - **BigQuery:** As the data warehouse, replacing Postgres, to showcase cloud-based data warehousing.
+  - **BigQuery:** As the data warehouse to showcase cloud-based data warehousing.
   - **SQLMesh:** For SQL transformations and data modeling.
   - **Preset:** For building interactive dashboards and visualizations.
   - **Python & Docker:** To orchestrate and containerize the entire stack.